twse/random-stuff/Third-Party Notices.md

 ## For use of Object Desktop
 Copyright © 1998-2018 Stardock Systems

-## For use of Oodle
+## For use of PM Designer
-Uses Oodle.
-Copyright © 2008-2018 by RAD Game Tools, Inc.

-PM Designer Copyright © 1993-1994 VacNat Software Co.
+Copyright © 1993-1994 VacNat Software Co.
 All rights reserved.

 This product contains copyrighted material owned and/or distributed under authority by QUAZAL Technologies, Inc. Copyright 1998-2011, QUAZAL Technologies Inc. All Rights Reserved.